 Mechanic top tip – A funnel or syringe makes adding gas to the cylinder a ton easier.

-With the test out of the way now we’ll need to analyze the results, and the two results likely are as follows:
+With the test out of the way now, we’ll need to analyze the results, and the two results likely are as follows:

 2 – The engine doesn’t start and critically makes no attempt to fire.
 This result tells us that you may have an ignition system fault or a compression or timing issue.
-Since a lack of spark is the more likely issue we’ll look at that fault first before checking compression and timing.

 Weak Spark

-Stator – The Stator and rotor create a voltage that feeds the battery and bike electrical systems including the ignition system.
+Stator – The Stator and rotor create a voltage that feeds the battery and bike electrical systems, including the ignition system.
 Without a functioning stator, nothing happens.

 Pickup coil – Signals the CDI box to fire the spark plug via the coil.